danmacklin/erlang_cep/README.md

 The Row Function takes in three parameters :-

-1) row - A String holding the new json document to be matched (I refer to this as a Row).
+1. row - A String holding the new json document to be matched (I refer to this as a Row).
-2) otherRow - A string holding the json data from the last / previous match.
+2. otherRow - A string holding the json data from the last / previous match.
-3) first - A boolean value set to true if this is an initial row check, false if this is checking the new row against previous values.
+3. first - A boolean value set to true if this is an initial row check, false if this is checking the new row against previous values.

-*For standard windows only the row parameter is used.
+_NB_ For standard windows only the row parameter is used.

 The Row Function compiles the row String into a json object and then extracts the data.
 If the price is greater than 1.00 the function is said to have matched and returns a list containing the data.
 N.B the order of this list is important as